openMetadataInitiative/openMINDS_documentation/docs/shared/contribution_guidelines/instance_guidelines.rst

 -------------------

 - The ``"@id"`` label is derived from the ``name``.
-- Avoid abbreviations as primary names unless discussed.
+- Avoid abbreviations as primary names unless explicitly agreed.

 Definition
 ----------

 - Use a single-sentence structure: ``"[Term] is a [class] [qualifier] [characteristic/function]"``.
-- Aim for 20 words or fewer where possible.
+- Aim for ≤ 20 words where possible.
 - Avoid circular definitions.
 - Ensure the definition differentiates the term from others within the same class.
-- Avoid examples unless discussed.
+- Avoid examples unless explicitly agreed.

 Description
 -----------

-- Complement the definition with a standalone summary.
+- Provide a standalone summary complementing the definition.
 - Do not repeat the definition.
-- Aim for fewer than 300 words.
+- Aim for < 300 words.
 - External definitions may be included with citation where appropriate.

 Synonyms